Andrettin/Wyrmsun/readme.txt

 - 1.0.2
 -----------------------------------------------------------------------

+* Abilities
+- The Gnomish Herbalist's Herbal Cure can now be instantaneously cast multiple times only up to 4 times, and it costs 1 mana per HP.

 * Buildings
 - Added Teuton Watch Tower and Guard Tower (graphics by Jinn).
 - Added Teuton Rathaus (graphics by Jinn).